kawiraaa/tb-analysis/README.md

 ## dashboard
 An interactive dashboard was developed using Looker Studio to visualize key patterns in tuberculosis treatment outcomes.
 It allows healthcare stakeholders to explore relationships between variables and identify high-risk patient groups more efficiently than static analysis alone.

 [view dashboard](https://datastudio.google.com/reporting/1ca5e04d-71f4-41c9-9784-5a918050825d)

+---

 ## recommendations
 - introduce mobile health clinics to deliver medicine directly to patients who live more than 6 km away from the nearest clinic.
 - Implement home-based medication delivery programs for accessible medicine
 - increase follow-up frequency in the high-risk group
 - Combine TB, HIV, and diabetes care into a single appointment so patients do not have to make multiple clinic trips.
+- Partner with local employers and use mobile check-ins so working patients do not have to miss work to get their medicine.